-These adjustments can also be done remotely via the LMS (if furnished).
-To adjust the system via the optional LMS system, refer to the LMS User Instructions (Section 5847).
+These adjustments can also be done remotely via the LMS.
+To adjust the system via LMS, refer to the LMS User Instructions (Section 5847).
 Section 5847 can be accessed via the CD (Electronic Documentation Package) furnished with your system.

 Refer to the illustrations in the System Overview section for local adjustment controls locations.